-At that time, the mid-80’s, we were allowed to roam the neighborhood.
+At that time, in the mid-80’s, we were allowed to roam the neighborhood.
 Behind the houses that lined one side of our street were woods; at the back end was the huge community center, Heritage Park, with soccer fields, baseball diamonds, trails, and the library.
 In the summer, my friends and I wore camouflage and played war in the woods or rode around the baseball diamonds.
 And it wasn’t uncommon for me to ride up to the library and check out some books.
 The neighborhood was safe and I could go anywhere as long as I was home by 5:00 to get ready for dinner.
-Well, there was one place that wasn’t safe: our kitchen.

 The kitchen was mom’s spot and if she was cooking… you get out.
 The meals were always served at the kitchen table and we always ate together and talked about our day (except on Sunday’s when we ate on the couch in the living room and could watch TV).
 But if she was preparing the food and you hung around the kitchen too much, she’d tell you to leave.
 That was my experience in the kitchen growing up – you get the hell out if you want dessert.

 And that’s why my upbringing is different than so many from south Louisiana.
 I’ve been reading celebrity chef Kevin Belton’s cookbook, Big Flavor’s of New Orleans (published in 2016 by Gibbs Smith).
 It’s a great book full of amazing recipes and stories.
 In his introduction, he talks about how the kitchen was the heart and soul of the house and how they rarely ate out.